 If you’re just starting out, try creating at least one of all of these.
 Over time, you’ll have a better understanding of the blog and written content that resonates best with your audience (and double down on those).

-A Cisco study found that online videos will make up more than 82% of all consumer internet traffic by 2022 — 15x higher than it was in 2017.
+A Cisco study found that online videos will make up more than 82% of all consumer internet traffic.
 Whether this content is shared on social, embedded into a blog, or both, video is a great medium to engage an audience.

 Just like written content, the goal really hinges on what you’re hoping to accomplish on a video-by-video basis.
 When it comes to video content, some goals can include: